Pedro Gallese: Orlando City

 In August 2021, Gallese was named an MLS All-Star for the 2021 MLS All-Star Game.
 On 20 October 2022, Gallese was voted the winner of the 2022 MLS Save of the Year Award for stopping Atlanta United's Dom Dwyer's shot on goal on 17 July, resulting in a 1–1 draw.
 In December, Gallese signed a new contract with Orlando through 2024, with an additional option for the 2025 season.

 On 5 May 2025, Gallese was named to the Team of the Matchday for his performance in a goalless draw against Chicago Fire two days earlier.
 Gallese's clean sheet also meant that he extended the club record for the most consecutive clean sheets to five.
 Later the same month on 19 May, Gallese was once again named to the Team of the Matchday for securing a clean sheet and providing an assist on Luis Muriel's opening goal in a 3–0 win at rivals Inter Miami.
 On 28 July, Gallese was selected for the Team of the Matchday once again, this time for overcoming Columbus Crew's expected goal dominance as Orlando City defeated them 3–1 three days earlier.
 After the conclusion of the season, the team announced on 31 October that Gallese would be leaving at the end of his contract.
 Throughout his six season tenure at the team he became the most capped goalkeeper for the club and set club records for the most minutes played for a goalkeeper (18,188), most saves (568), wins (89), and clean sheets (57).

+Deportivo Cali

+Gallese decided to move to Colombia to continue his career at Categoría Primera A club Deportivo Cali, where he signed on 30 December 2025.
+Gallese made his debut on 18 January 2026 in the club's opening match, conceding a long distance shot to Cristián Álvarez in a 1–0 loss at Jaguares de Córdoba.